 While there’s a flat floor and no central pillar between the doors to get past, accessing the back isn’t as simple as it might be because the i3’s battery pack is stored under the floor.
-This means that rear passengers have to step up to get into the car, before slumping down somewhat into the seats.
-Also, although the rear-hinged doors open nice and wide, they can only be opened after first opening those at the front, which means backseat passengers can’t hop out as easily as then can in a car with conventional doors.
-This is fine once you get the hang of the requisite manoeuvre, but there are cars that are easier to get into.
+This means that passengers have to step up to get into the car, before dropping down somewhat into the rear seats.
+Also, although the rear-hinged doors open nice and wide, they can only be opened after those at the front, which means back-seat passengers may find it more difficult to hop out of the back of the i3 than a car with conventional doors.
+This is fine once you get the hang of the process of opening both doors to get in the back, but there are cars that are easier to access.

 The i3's boot is quite small at 260 litres, but there's no load lip to lift heavy items over and the rear seats split in half to allow you to extend the boot while also carrying two passengers.
 With the rear seats folded down, the i3 offers a maximum load capacity of 1,100 litres.